citrix/workspace-linux-oem-guide/docs/customize.md

 For more information about configuring smart card support on your servers, see the XenApp and XenDesktop documentation on the Product Documentation site.

-Once smart card support is enabled for both the server and Receiver, you can use smart cards for the following purposes:
+Once smart card support is enabled for both the server and Workspace app, you can use smart cards for the following purposes:

 * Smart card logon authentication.
 Use smart cards to authenticate users to Citrix XenApp servers.
 * Smart card application support.
 Enable smart card-aware published applications to access local smart card devices.